GyverLibs/EncButton/README_EN.md

 /*
   Setting up timeouts for all classes
-  - replaces the timauts with constants, changing them from the program (setxxxtimeout ()) will not be
+  - replaces the timauts constants, changeCranberries from the program (setxxxtimeout ()) will not be
   - Setting affects all buttons announced in the program/Encoders
   - saves 1 bytes of RAM for an object for each timeout
   - shows the default values in MS
   - values are not limited to 4000MS, as when installing from the program (SetXXXTimeout ()) */
-#dEfine eb_deb_time 50 // Timout to darkens the trim button (button)
+#define eb_deb_time 50 // Timesout to extinguish the trim button (button)
 #define eb_click_time 500 // Click Stayout (button)
 #define eb_hold_time 600 // Maintenance Times (button)
 #define eb_step_time 200 // Impulse retention Timesout (button)